rbarrois/volatildap/README.rst

     *Default:* ``{}``

 ``skip_missing_schemas``
-    When loading schemas, this flag instructs ``templdap`` to continue if some schemas can't be found.
+    When loading schemas, this flag instructs ``volatildap`` to continue if some schemas can't be found.

     *Default:* ``False``